 Twitch Earnings | When do I need to pay tax?

-If you’ve just made Twitch Affiliate or Partner status, or have been receiving donations for a while, then you may need to pay tax on your earnings.
+If you’ve just made Twitch Affiliate or Partner status or have been receiving donations for a while, then you may need to pay tax on your Twitch earnings.

-To simplify this answer, if you earn more than £1,000 you’ll need to register with HM Revenue & Customs as self-employed, taxes are then declared & paid through a yearly tax return.
-You can read more about some of the potential benefits in one of our previous posts; Tax Returns for Streamers.
+If you earn more than £1,000 per year in Twitch earnings, you’ll need to register with HM Revenue & Customs as self-employed.
+Taxes are then declared and paid through a yearly tax return.
+You can learn more about the process of completing a tax return for streamers in our previous guide, which you’ll find here.

-Since tax rates and earnings vary between individuals, it is best you get in contact with us for a free consultation as to how much tax you can expect to be paying.
+Since tax rates and earnings vary between individuals, we recommend getting in contact with us for a free consultation.
+We can assess your income from Twitch and advise how much tax you can expect to be paying based on your unique situation.

-Don’t forget though, you can claim back expenses on certain associated costs, such as equipment expenditure and home office costs!
+Don’t forget though, you can also claim back expenses on certain associated costs.
+For instance, this can include equipment expenditure and home office costs!
+With our specialist services assessing taxes for streamers, we can help you navigate this process and get your finances in the strongest possible position.

-Do I need to pay tax on donations I receive?
+Do I need to pay tax on donations I receive from Twitch?

 Googling your way through this one is not advisable.
 The term ‘donation’ used by Twitch and Patreon is a little misleading since it is a term more commonly reserved for charities – where no tax is paid on donation income.